- Post signs outside the entrance restricting entry to anyone with symptoms of illness/respiratory infection.

 - This also allows for a thorough cleaning and disinfection of the facility.

-- Close off areas used by the individual(s) with COVID-19 and wait as long as practical before beginning cleaning and disinfection to minimize potential for exposure to respiratory droplets.
+- Close off areas used by the individual(s) with COVID-19 and wait as long as practical before beginning cleaning and disinfection to minimize the potential for exposure to respiratory droplets.
 If possible, wait up to 24 hours before beginning cleaning and disinfection.
 Open outside doors and windows to increase air circulation in the area.